smoqadam/git-pocket/README.md

-# Read It Later - GitHub Actions Edition
+# Read It Later - GitHub Actions

 A serverless "Read It Later" service that automatically extracts and saves web articles to a GitHub Pages site using GitHub Actions.
 Perfect for creating your own personal reading archive without any hosting costs.